KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

      END TYPE ObjGlobal_t
      TYPE(ObjGlobal_t), TARGET, PUBLIC :: ObjGlobal
      !$OMP THREADPRIVATE( ObjGlobal )
+   #ENDINLINE

 This global variable :code:`ObjGlobal` can then be used globally in KPP.

-Another way to avoid cluttering up the KPP input file is to add global variables into a header file that can be :code:`#include`-d:
+Another way to avoid cluttering up the KPP input file is to :code:`#include` a header file with global variables:

 .. code-block:: F90

    #INLINE F90_GLOBAL
    !
-Inline common variables into KPP_ROOT_Global.F90
+Inline common variables into KPP_ROOT_Global.f90
-   #include "commonIncludeVars.H"
+   #include "commonIncludeVars.f90"
    #ENDINLINE

-where extra code is included in a separate file, :code:`commonIncludeVars.H`.

 In future versions of KPP, the global state will be reorganized into derived type objects as well.